artipie/blog.artipie.com/_posts/2020/11/2020-11-23-python-repository.md

 python3 -m pypiexample
 ```

-I hope that you see a polar plot with three curves, visualisation of our data files.
+If you run these commands then you will a polar plot with three curves, visualisation of our data files.

 To publish package to the Artipie Central repository build it with `sdist` and use `twine` for upload: